autolab/Autolab/docs/installation/osx.md

     Do not forget to use `bundle exec` in front of every rake/rails command.

-12. Populate dummy data (development only):
+12. Create initial root user

         :::bash
+        ./bin/initialize_user.sh

+13. Populate dummy data (for development only):

+        :::bash
         bundle exec rails autolab:populate

-13. Start the rails server:
+14. Start the rails server:

         :::bash
         bundle exec rails s -p 3000

-14. Go to localhost:3000 and login with `Developer Login`:
+15. Go to localhost:3000 and login with either the credentials of the root user you just created, or choose `Developer Login` with:

         :::bash
         Email: "admin@foo.bar".

-15. Install [Tango](/tango#installation), the backend autograding service.
+16. Install [Tango](/tango#installation), the backend autograding service.

-16. Now you are all set to start using Autolab!
+17. Now you are all set to start using Autolab!
 Visit the [Guide for Instructors](/instructors) and [Guide for Lab Authors](/lab) pages for more info.